 First, the drama at camp is so incredible that it feels scripted.
 I was a counselor for seventh grade girls last summer, all of whom were dying to get asked on a Shabbat walk.
 These are when everyone gets dressed up for Shabbat, and two campers go on a date that Friday night.
 Shabbat walks are taken very seriously.
 They’re basically our Rose Ceremonies.

 Last summer, one of my campers got asked on a Shabbat walk, which was a cause for celebration.
-Moments after celebrating, one of my campers revealed that the boy who asked her had a girlfriend from home.
+Moments after celebrating, another one of my campers revealed that the boy who asked her had a girlfriend from home.
 These kids are in seventh grade, mind you.
 It was basically an episode of Bachelor in Paradise, but with fewer margaritas and more friendship bracelets.

 I could tell you the story of the summer that my age group at camp had over 100 different hookups, we could talk about the classic camp slang like “camp goggles” or the “Kissing Tree” or I could even go into great detail on the counselor drama, which is just as entertaining.
 But let’s cut to the chase: Jewish summer camp definitely didn’t shelter us.
 It has always been a very romantic place.
 On purpose.